1. Health Hub

 To help prevent and manage outbreaks, doctors often recommend the following:

-1. Moisturize: Use lip balms and creams to keep lips moisturized.
+• Moisturize: You are more likely to get cold sores if your lips are dry.
+Dry and chapped lips can become irritated, triggering a cold sore outbreak.
+To prevent this, use lip balms and lip creams to keep lips moisturized.
 This will also prevent scabs from cracking and spreading the outbreak.

-2. Protect your lips: Use a zinc oxide cream or a sunscreen lip balm with SPF to protect your lips from the sun.
-This will prevent drying and cracking.
+• Protect your lips: The sun can dry out your lips, increasing the risk that they become cracked and irritated.
+Use zinc oxide cream or a sunscreen lip balm with SPF to protect your lips from the sun.
+This will prevent drying and cracking, which are common triggers of cold sore outbreaks.

-3. Take lysine supplements: Oral lysine supplements or topical lysine creams have been shown to prevent outbreaks and speed up the healing time of outbreaks.
+• Take lysine supplements: Oral lysine supplements or topical lysine creams have been shown to prevent outbreaks and speed up their healing time.

 How Sesame can help